ElTonyto/Three.js/README.md

 Both of these elements are MeshMaterials and react to the lights (reflexion and shadows).

 I added an animation when the user passes on the button, it starts pressing down.
 At the same time, the lights intensity goes down until going to complete dark.
-At the end, the scene is lighted in red.
+At the end, the scene is lighted in red and a huge and scary mask appears.

-When the user leaves the mouse from the button, the animation goes back to the normal lights and colors.
+When the user leaves the mouse from the button, the animation goes back to the normal lights and colors but also keeps the mask and the new lights.